 Taste Test Guide – Created by Georgia Organics, this guide offers tips on how to implement a successful taste test event at your school to promote F2S efforts and the products the program is highlighting.

-Try-Day Taste Testing Ballot – from USDA, Team Nutrition, Popular Events Idea Booklet, United States Department of Agriculture.
+Try-Day Taste-Testing Ballot – A sample taste testing ballot, from Team Nutrition, Popular Events Idea Booklet, United States Department of Agriculture.